michaelkerr0576/rellygudfutos_v2/README.md

 ### Sorting, Filtering and Pagination

-First time round in rellygudfutos_v1 Frontend handled sorting and filtering.
+The first time around in rellygudfutos_v1 Frontend handled sorting and filtering.
 Pagination wasn't even a thing...
-As you can guess, this was not a long term solution.
+As you can guess, this was not a long-term solution.
 Loading up everything upfront did have some pros and cons.

 **Pros:**